aenlemmea/cmpt/README.md

 4. `cry rt <binary-name>`

-Test the binary name with the prefetched test\_case.in and test\_case.out files.
+Test the binary name with the prefetched test.in and test.out files.
 If binary-name is not found, attempt to compile, run and test.
 Compilation criteria is same as for `cry rn`

 -----